pdfcpu/pdfcpu/content/core/sign_validate.md

   * FieldMDP: not yet processed.
   * UR3: missing document checks for permissions defined by the UR transform method in the UR3 reference dictionary.
 * Catalog DSS: missing processing of the VRI structure.
-* Timestamps and LTV: timestamp, DSS, CRL and OCSP evidence may be detected and reported, but pdfcpu OSS does not perform full RFC3161 trust validation, VRI processing, PAdES-B-LT/B-LTA validation, or enterprise policy validation.
+* Timestamps and LTV: timestamp, DSS, CRL and OCSP evidence may be detected and reported, but pdfcpu does not perform full RFC3161 trust validation, VRI processing, PAdES-B-LT/B-LTA validation, or enterprise policy validation.
 * Elliptic curve encryption algorithms: support needs to be extended as standards keep evolving.
 * Go runtime restrictions: no support for SHA-1, which is considered insecure.